 Construction on a new Veterans Park and War Memorial has begun in Dearborn.
 The installation, which will celebrate the achievements of veterans, honor all branches of the service and pay respect to those who sacrificed for our country, is located in front of Henry Ford Centennial Library.

-Progress has already begun to replace the inoperable fountain in front of the library, located at 16301 Michigan Avenue.
-Twenty-four cherry trees will be planted within the next few weeks.
+Progress has already begun on the site in front of the library, located at 16301 Michigan Avenue.
+Twenty-four cherry trees have been planted and cosntruction work is now in progress.

-The four black obelisks of the War Memorial, located now at City Hall Park, will be featured prominently at the new Veterans Park and War Memorial.
+The four black obelisks of the War Memorial, formerly located at City Hall Park, will be featured prominently at the new Veterans Park and War Memorial.